Last updated: 10 June 2026

 Cool Factor: 4/5

-This is our honest JPMorgan Personal Investing review for UK investors.
-We've spent time with the platform, tested the app, compared the fees, and put together a clear take on whether it deserves your money.
+This is my honest JPMorgan Personal Investing review for UK investors.
+I've spent time with the platform, tested the app, compared the fees, and put together a clear take on whether it deserves your money.
 If you're weighing up a managed investment platform for your ISA, pension, or general investing, this should help you decide.

 What is JPMorgan Personal Investing?